slwu89/ranges/README.md

 # ranges

-Gives users tools to Make integer ranges for benchmarking algorithms, especially for numerical or scientific computing, that need to be tested on arguments ranging over several orders of magnitude.
+Gives users tools to make integer ranges for benchmarking algorithms, especially for numerical or scientific computing, that need to be tested on arguments ranging over several orders of magnitude.
 It can generate dense (linear) or sparse (logarithmic) ranges and is designed to be used to generate input for benchmarking packages like: